JackGreenaway/final_project/readme.md

 Balancing the dataset helps us to prevent the models from being biased towards the majority class.
 If the data wasn't balanced, the model wouldn't ever really learn how to deal with the minority class.
 This essentially means that the model doesn't generalise well when it encounters a minority case.

+### Splits
+I took an unusual route to tuning my models.
+Due to the limited computing power, I split the dataset 50/50.
+50% of the dataset would be used to tune for hyperparameters - and only hyperparameters.
+I would then take these hyperparameters and run a K-fold cross-validation on the remaining 50% of the data to get an evaluation for the models performance

+In an ideal world, I would be able just to run a straight nested K-fold where, I retune hyperparameters for each fold.
+However, the breadth of this paper isn't large enough to enable me to do this.
+I could reduce the dataset in size however, I already saw with undersampling that a reduced sample size significantly impacted the performance of the model

 ### Neural Network Model
 The neural network used in this project was built using TensorFlow.
 The model architecture is shown below: